Limited company insurance

 Employers' liability insurance

-Business contents and equipment insurance
+Business equipment insurance

 Cyber insurance

-If your business suffered a data breach, it could be fined €20m or 4% of annual turnover, whichever is higher.
-Not to mention the PR costs to recover if your reputation suffers.
+If your business suffers a data breach and you're found to be in breach of UK GDPR regulations, you could be fined £17.5m or 4% of annual turnover, whichever is higher, not to mention the PR costs to recover if your reputation suffers.

 Cyber insurance can cover GDPR regulatory penalties, where insurable by law, as well as other risks such as hacking and cybercrime.
+Superscript's cyber insurance also includes 24/7 access to a specialist breach response hotline to help your business manage the immediate aftermath of a hack or data breach.

-Directors & officers insurance, or D&O insurance as it's also known, covers claims made personally against those in the company with management responsibilities.
+Directors & officers insurance (or D&O insurance as it's also known) covers claims made personally against those in the company with management responsibilities.
 This includes breaches of health and safety laws, misrepresentations in company presentations or errors in reporting.

 Personal accident insurance

 Once you've completed a quote, you'll be able to view a summary of cover.
 Please always refer to your policy documents for full details around exclusions, terms and limits of your customised cover.
+Read our guide to understanding your policy documents.

 What is limited company insurance?